hanjingo/doc/interview.md

 For more info, see: [C++ Templates](LANG/C++/template.md)

+#### How would you write a generic function to swap two values by using template for different kinds of parameter.

+write a template function that takes two references to the same type `T` and swaps their values using a temporary variable.
+The template allows the function to work with any type (int, float, string, custom classes) as long as that type supports copy assignment.

+For more info, see: [C++ Templates](LANG/C++/template.md)

 ### Concurrency

 #### What are the major multithreading features introduced in C++11 and later?